Texiwill/aac-lib/base/README.md

 #### pihole - 1.0.0
 Linux pihole server setup including TLS and SELinux support.
 Tested only on Rocky 9

+#### mariadb - 1.0.0
+Linux Mariadb network server.
+Tested only on Rocky 9

 ### Support
 Email elh at astroarch dot com for assistance or if you want to add more items.